RamenVentures/Operating-Manual/README.md

 To decide whether we should pursue an investment in your startup.

 #### Questions
-We use two tools to help us decide whether we should pursue an investment.

 Our [Investment Memo](https://docs.google.com/document/d/1Xjd98CxxXduHbx7-rnTT9qj2--B0ZEee9uF7LLwSBcs/edit?pli=1#) is our qualitative analysis.
 It's full of questions we ask ourselves to recognize great founders working on great problems.

 Our [Investment Scorecard](https://docs.google.com/spreadsheets/d/1u-wmovdbcJ5Nl9nWoCuEINg985URzh9cgd3du7kgLCM/edit?pli=1#gid=0) is our quantitative analysis.
 It reminds us that certain aspects of a startup, like Team and Market, are more important than others.